luanferreiradev/Simple-Projects/README.md

 ## Projects 📁

 - **AreaFigurasGeometricas**: This folder contains projects related to calculating areas of geometric figures.
+- **Banking System**: simulation of a bank system where the person enters data and a number is created for their account
 <!--
 Feel free to add more folders for future projects! 🚀 -->